Orthopaedic educational grants

 2015 OMeGA officers announced

-Dr. C. McCollister Evarts, OMeGA's first and only president to date stepped down at the end of 2014.
-Alexander J. Ghanayem, MD is the new OMeGA President, James J. Purtill, MD is the new OMeGA Secretary, and R. Dale Blasier, MD is the new OMeGA Treasurer.
+Dr. C. McCollister Evarts, OMeGA's first president stepped down at the end of 2014.
+Alexander J. Ghanayem, MD is the new President, James J. Purtill, MD is the Secretary, and R. Dale Blasier, MD is the Treasurer.

 Click here to open the public announcement